 It’s key to remember that much of the specifics of the CPTPP are still very much in flux and the future of global trade has yet to be written.
 On tariffs and trade wars between the United States and China, for example, the former’s perspective on the rules and outlook of those actions changes frequently.

 Going Global?
 Go with an Experienced Partner

 One thing is for sure: whether your organization has already established a presence in certain markets or is in the process of expanding globally, the CPTTP is a topic that businesses eyeing Asia should keep in mind.
 It also serves to underline the importance of working with the right partner to help you expand confidently into new regions.

 Velocity Global has helped hundreds of organizations achieve their global expansion goals.
-Through our International PEO (Professional Employer Organization) solution, we help businesses begin operating in new international markets in as few as 48 hours—all without establishing an entity.
+Through our global Employer of Record solution, we help businesses begin operating in new international markets in as few as 48 hours—all without establishing an entity.
 Ready to take the first step in expanding your global footprint?
 Let’s make it happen.